- News and Events

 The Frost Place will celebrate its 40th anniversary July 21 — 23, 2017 with a series of poetry readings and community events.
 This summer also marks the centennial of the time Robert Frost lived with his family in the 19th century farmhouse on Ridge Road in Franconia.
 All events are FREE and open to the public!
 For planning purposes, we are asking people to register online if they plan to attend.
-For more information and to register for any of these celebratory events, please go to The Frost Place event calendar.

 Highlights of the celebration include: